boldflight/BibleConverter/test_EPUB/output/rom.md

 [16] Live in harmony with one another; do not be haughty but associate with the lowly.
 Do not be conceited.
 [17] Do not repay anyone evil for evil; consider what is good before all people.
 [18] If possible, so far as it depends on you, live peaceably with all people.
-[19] Do not avenge yourselves, dear friends, but give place to God’s wrath, for it is written, “Vengeance is mine, I will repay,” says the Lord.
+[19] Do not avenge yourselves, dear friends, but give place to God’s wrath, for it is written, “_**Vengeance is mine, I will repay**_,” says the Lord.
-[20] Rather, if your enemy is hungry, feed him; if he is thirsty, give him a drink; for in doing this you will be heaping burning coals on his head.
+[20] Rather, _**if your enemy is hungry, feed him; if he is thirsty, give him a drink; for in doing this you will be heaping burning coals on his head**_.
 [21] Do not be overcome by evil, but overcome evil with good.

 ## Chapter 13

 ### Submission to Civil Government